 Delivery: digital and paper rail products

-Many rail passes and nearly all tickets can be printed at home, so there's no shipping fee and the products will be sent by e-mail quickly or almost instantaneously.
+Almost all rail passes and tickets can be stored on your phone or printed at home, so there's no shipping fee.
+The digital products will be sent by e-mail, often instantaneously.

-Quite some passes (and tickets) can be printed at home.
-That means that you don't have to wait for a shipment, nor do you have to visit a staffed ticket office once in Switzerland.
+Most Swiss rail passes and tickets are digital products, delivered by e-mail.
+This means that you don't have to wait for a shipment, nor do you have to visit a staffed ticket office once in Switzerland.
 You can immediately board your first train.
-The PDF-document is an excellent backup: you can print your pass again if you damage or lose it.
-If you buy a paper pass at a train station you will not get a new pass in such cases.

-In some cases, train conductors can scan your digital pass directly from your cell phone.
-We still recommend to carry along a printed version though, in case your battery runs out while traveling.
+Train conductors can scan your digital pass directly from your cell phone.
+You may want to take along a printed version, in case your battery runs out.

 What else to consider

 - shipping fees.
-If there is a shipping fee, it may be waived from a certain order amount.
+Most products are sent digitally, so shipping fees are mostly a thing of the past.
+If there is shipping fee for paper products, it may be waived from a certain order amount.

 - banking fees.
 If you choose a retailer using a currency different from the one in your country, your bank may charge a fee.
 The final amount spent depends on the exchange rate of the day.
 This also applies if you buy your pass in Switzerland: even if you pick your own currency at the payment terminal, the exchange rate will not be in your favor.
 Tips about the cheapest way to pay can be found here.